GracesGames/GracesGames.github.io/_posts/2017-07-23-Simple-File-Browser.markdown

 ##### Technology

-The Simple File Browser was developed using the [Unity Engine][unity-3d] since it was used by the _2D Tile Map Level Editor_ and the _Kick It_ game.
-The Simple File Browser currently supports Windows, Mac and Linux computers and Android mobile devices, while iOS might be supported but is untested.
+The Simple File Browser was developed using the [Unity Engine][unity-3d] since it is used in the _2D Tile Map Level Editor_ and the _Kick It_ game.
+The Simple File Browser currently supports Windows, Mac and Linux systems and Android devices, while iOS might be supported but this is untested.
 A portrait interface was developed to better support mobile users.

 ##### Status